Our Lady’s Abingdon School (OLA) has a well-deserved reputation for providing academic excellence for boys and girls aged 7 to 18.

 Request a Prospectus

-Our prospectus provides an introduction to our Nursery, Reception, Junior School, Senior School and Sixth Form.
+Our prospectus provides an introduction to our Lower School, Senior School and Sixth Form.

 Please enjoy browsing through our website.
 If you have questions don’t hesitate to contact us.
 We will be very happy to help.

 OLA was founded in 1860 by the Sisters of Mercy, a religious order which begun in Dublin in the early nineteenth century led by Catherine McAuley.
 Until recent times the Sisters resident in Abingdon, played a major role in the life of the school, helping to strengthen the ethos of integrity and warmth that are two of its special characteristics.
 Governance of the school is now devolved to a body of lay trustees and there has been a lay head for many years.